Scimitar-horned Oryx

 Family Life

-Historically, scimitar-horned oryx lived in large social herds made up of females, their calves and a dominant bull.
-The herd would migrate long distances searching for fresh grazing areas and water.
+Scimitar-horned oryx live in large social herds made up of females, their calves and a dominant bull.
+Historically, herds would migrate long distances searching for fresh grazing areas and water.
 They breed all year round.
 The calves are able to get up and follow their mothers within an hour of being born.

 Baby name